Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

-Since the neutrons in the crust are expected to form Cooper pairs in the $^1S_0$ channel of the neutron-neutron interaction potential (i.e., the superfluid order parameter in the crust is a scalar), the superfluid in the crust is expected to behave analogously to the laboratory superfluid Helium-4, whose hydrodynamics is well described by the HVBK hydrodynamics \citep{Qbook,soninBook16}.
-On the other hand, according to the current understanding of nuclear interactions obtained from nucleon scattering data, the neutron pairing most favourable at densities above nuclear saturation is probably in the $^3P_2$ state rather than the $^1S_0$ pairing \citep{Fujita_1972,Yasui_2019PhRvC}.
-In the following we will neglect the complex issues that arise when the order parameter for neutron superfluidity is not a scalar \citep{Brand_3P2}, like the possible presence of domain walls \citep{Yasui_PRC2020}, exotic vortices of half-integer circulation and spin textures \citep{Leinson2020}.
-Despite these difficulties, some formulations for the neutron superfluid and proton superconductor mixture in the core have been proposed as well \citep[see, e.g.,][]{mendell1998,andersson_MF,glampedakis11,Gusakov2016,Rau_wass_2020,sourie2021MNRAS}.
+For what concerns the superfluid neutrons in the core, according to the current understanding of nuclear interactions obtained from nucleon scattering data, pairing is more likely to occur in the $^3P_2$ channel above nuclear saturation \cite{Fujita_1972,Yasui_2019PhRvC}, so that the order parameter is anisotropic~\cite{Brand_3P2}.
+In the following, we will neglect the issues that arise when the order parameter for neutron superfluidity is not scalar, like the possible presence of domain walls \cite{Yasui_PRC2020}, vortices of half-integer circulation and spin textures \cite{Leinson2020}.
+Despite these complications, some hydrodynamic models for the neutron superfluid and proton superconductor mixture in the outer core have also been proposed, e.g.~\cite{mendell1991ApJ_I,mendell1991ApJ_II,mendell1998,glampedakis11,Gusakov2016,Rau_wass_2020,sourie2021MNRAS}: a key issue is how to effectively account for the presence of neutron vortices interacting with many proton flux tubes, at least if we are in a part of the outer core where the $^1S_0$ pairing may be realized \cite{Alpar_pinningCore_2017,drummond2017_I}. \\ \\